Getting Started

 Handler results

-• SagaId: Identifies the Guid of the saga that was either created or retrieved from storage.
+• SagaId: The Guid of the saga instance created or loaded.

-• HandledMessage: Contains the message type, headers, and content of the message that was handled.
+• HandledMessage: Type, headers, and body of the message handled.

-• SagaDataSnapshot: Contains a copy of the saga data after the message handler completed.
+• SagaDataSnapshot: Copy of saga data after handling.

 • FindSentMessage<TMessage>()